PLACES YOU VISIT IN OUR SACSAYHUAMAN & PISAC TOUR

-We will pick you from your hotel at 8am in our private van to start your journey towards Sacred Valley in the direction of the Large White Christ Cross at the top of the hill, called Cristo Blanco (White Christ) that shines 24 hours a day over Cusco.
-There we start our tour at the famous archaeological site of Sacsayhuaman, with its impressive Inca architecture, which dominates the city.
-Finally, we explore the archaeological sites of Q’enqo, Pucapucara and Tambomachay, which are located in the northeast section of Cusco City on the way to Sacred Valley.
+We will pick you up from your hotel at 8am in our private van to start our journey towards Sacred Valley in the direction of the large Christ statue at the top of the hill, called Cristo Blanco (White Christ) that shines 24 hours a day over Cusco.
+There, we start our tour at the famous archeological site of Sacsayhuaman, with its impressive Inca architecture, which dominates the city.
+Finally, we explore the archaeological sites of Q’enqo, Puca Pucará and Tambomachay, which are located in the northeast section of Cusco on the way to the Sacred Valley.

-On our way, again to Pisac we stop to enjoy Ccochahuasi Animal Sanctuary, which has a variety of endangered Peruvian animals including a Peruvian Puma, and the great Condor, the national bird of Peru.
-Then we are off to the mirador of Taray to enjoy a classic view of the Urubamba valley with crops dressing the mountains like a carpet.
-Onward, we drive to the archaeological site of Pisac, one of the finest remaining Inca archeological sites in the country.
-There we explore the Inca tunnel and the Sacred Temple Complex constructed from exquisitely carved pink granite of this important citadel.
-You will explore one of the biggest Inca cemeteries with more than 2000 tombs and admire the incredible farming terraces carved into the mountain.
-Here we will spend more than 2 hours, exploring the Inca city.
+On our way, to Pisac, we stop to enjoy the mirador of Taray to enjoy a classic view of the Urubamba valley with crops dressing the mountains like a carpet.
+Onward, we drive to the archeological site of Pisac, one of the finest remaining Inca archeological sites in the country.
+There, we explore the Inca tunnel and the Sacred Temple Complex constructed from exquisitely carved pink granite of this important citadel.
+You will explore one of the biggest Inca cemeteries with more than 2,000 tombs and admire the incredible farming terraces carved into the mountain.
+Here, we will spend more than 2 hours, exploring this Inca city.

-Then we head to the colourful market of Pisac, in the quaint Inca Village that is famous for its being the largest pre-Columbian style handicraft and textile market in the region of Cusco.
-At the colorful Inca market in Pisac, you will be able to appreciate a mixture of colors and Inca Culture and Tradition.
+Then, we head towards the colorful market of Pisac, that is famous for its being the largest pre-Columbian style handicraft and textile market within the region of Cusco.
+At this colorful Inca market, you will be able to appreciate a mixture of colors and Inca culture and tradition.
 You will have plenty of opportunities to test your bartering skills, interact with the local artisans and purchase their hand-made souvenirs.
-You will discover Alpaca goods of all types, such as sweater, shawls, hats, gloves, spreads and much more, woven textile rugs, a huge silver jewelry market much of which is made right there, decorations, alpaca rugs, art work and trinkets of all types.
-Be sure to try out fresh made pizza and empanadas made en large old fashion Inca ovens.
+You will discover alpaca goods of all types, such as sweaters, shawls, hats, gloves, spreads and much more, woven textile rugs, a huge silver jewelry market much of which is made right there, decorations, alpaca rugs, art work and trinkets of all types.
+Be sure to try out fresh made pizza and empanadas made in a large old fashion Inca ovens.
 There you can stop for lunch and try out all of the local food.
-We will return to Cusco around 4 or 5pm in the evening.

 The Incas envisioned Cusco as having a puma shape and Sacsayhuaman was the head.
 The magnificent zigzag walls are the major attraction.
 The grounds surrounding Sacsayhuaman are still used today for the colourful festival of Inti Raymi which is held to celebrate the winter’s solstice on the 24th of June.

-The site of Q’enqo (meaning ‘maze’ in quechua) contains the most impressive carved rocks in the Cusco area.
+The site of Q’enqo, which means ‘maze’ in Quechua, contains the most impressive carved rocks in the Cusco area.
 There are carvings everywhere, although some are very indistinct, such as a llama, a condor and snakes have been identified.
 There are many zigzag channels on top of the natural rock, probably used for pouring sacrificial chicha (a local liquor made from corn).
-Below the rock, there are a number of caves and passageways , an altar which was used for the sacrifices of lamas, and mummifications of buried people have been discovered.
+Below the rock, there are a number of caves and passageways , an altar which was used for the sacrifices of llamas and mummifications of people have been discovered.

-Puka Pukara is translated to ‘the red fortress’ in quechua.
+Puka Pukará is translated as ‘the red fortress’ in Quechua.
 This is a small site and although the name suggests that it was a fortress, it does not appear to have had any defensive purpose.
 Probably it was used as an administrative center.
 The interesting point is the way the Incas built the walls over the rocks.

-The name means “place of rest” in quechua.
-It used to be the royal hacienda of the Inca Yupanqui when he went to hunt in the surrounding area.
+The name means “place of rest” in Quechua.
+It used to be the royal hacienda of the Inca Yupanqui, when he went to hunt in the surrounding area.
 This site was also thought to have been used as a Temple to the Water.
-There are some interesting aquaducts, canals and cascades sculpted out of stone, designed to channel water flowing from a nearby stream.
+There are some interesting aqueducts, canals and cascades sculpted out of stone, designed to channel water flowing from a nearby stream.
+We will return to Cusco around 4 or 5pm in the evening.